A delicious, thick and creamy soup with complex flavors without the use of dairy, cream, and gluten.

 - 2 small heads organic cauliflower (or 1 large head)

-- ¾ cup raw cashews (soaked for at least 1 hour)
+- ¾ cup raw cashews (preferably soaked for 1 hour)

 - 1 cup filtered water

-- 1 Tbs. hot curry seasoning (sweet, hot, mild depending on how you like it)
+- 1 tablespoon hot curry seasoning (sweet, hot, mild depending on how you like it)

-- 1 tsp.
-Garam masala (spice blend, optional)
+- 1 teaspoon Garam masala (spice blend, optional)

 - 1 glove garlic